Terbau/fortnitepy/docs/api.rst

 	This event is called when the meta of a member of :class:`ClientUser`'s party is updated.
 An example of when this might get called is when a member changes outfit.

-	:param member: The member whos meta was updated.
+	:param member: The member whose meta was updated.
 	:type member: :class:`PartyMember`

 .. function:: event_party_member_join(member)